remotedisk/mini_blog/README.md

 **Deployment issues:**
 - Make sure "GitHub Actions" is selected as the Pages source (not "Deploy from a branch")
-- The workflow now uses the official GitHub Actions deployment method
+- The workflow uses the official GitHub Actions deployment method (no permission issues)
-- If you see permission errors, ensure Pages is enabled in repository settings
+- Check that Pages is enabled in repository settings

 **Images not displaying:**
 - Make sure image files (like `glacier.jpg`) are committed to the repository